The Library and the Students' Union created the Library Champions initiative to help students get more from the library.

 Dr. Rachael Antwis, Lecturer in Global Ecology and Conservation, School of Environment & Life Sciences

-"The Library Champion Scheme is an initiative which allows students and staff to work together to improve the Library service.
+"The Library Champion initiative allows students and staff to work together to improve the Library service.
 It's a fantastic way of being able to have your say about the books we have in stock and gives you the opportunity to make suggestions for future library developments.
-Having a Library Champion for your school also means that you will always be up-to-date with any new library services and initiatives, so that you can get the most out of your library!"
+Having a Library Champion also means that you will always be up-to-date with any new library services, and can get the most out of your library!"